Introduction to Spiritual Psychosis

 Societal and Cultural Misconceptions

-Impact of Stigma on Diagnosis, Treatment, and Personal Lives
+The Effects of Stigma on Diagnosis, Treatment, and Personal Lives

 Diagnosis and Challenges